DRAGNLabs/Rocket-Launch/README.md

 ## Workflow

-A general workflow for this repository involves:
+There are a variety of workflow approaches for a framework such as this.
+In general, a workflow for this repository involves:

 - Downloading a dataset to a data directory.
-- Training a tokenizer on the data.
+- Training a tokenizer on the data, or using a pretrained tokenizer.
 - Tokenizing the data with this tokenizer, and saving to the data directory.
 - Training a model on the tokenized data.
 - Running inference and/or generation with the trained model.